-A byproduct of the content mapping process is a content inventory describing available content and where it can be found (e.g., the current site or the annual report), as well as content gaps that need to be filled.
+A byproduct of the content mapping process is a content inventory describing available content and where it can be found (e.g., the current site, the annual report), as well as content gaps that need to be filled.
 Depending upon the size and complexity of the web site and the process and technology in place for production, there are many ways to present this inventory.
 For larger sites, you might require a document or content management solution that leverages database technology to manage large collections of content.
 Many of these applications also provide a workflow that defines a team approach to page-level design and editing.
-For simpler sites, you might rely on a spreadsheet (see Figure 12-19).
-Sarah Rice of Seneb Consulting has created an excellent spreadsheet that you can download and use (at http://www. seneb.com/example_content_inventory.xls); in this example, she's applied it to the site of the Information Architecture Institute (formerly AIfIA).

-Or, if you're feeling a bit more ambitious, you can create a web-based inventory that presents the titles and unique identification numbers of each page for the site, such as that shown in Figure 12-20.
+For simpler sites, you may create a web-based inventory that presents the titles and unique identification numbers of each page for the site, such as that shown in Figure 12-19.
 Selecting the hypertext numbers pops up another browser window that shows the appropriate web page.